nginxinc/kubernetes-ingress/examples/custom-resources/basic-auth/README.md

 ## Step 2 - Deploy the Basic Auth Secret

-Create a secret with the name `cafe-passwd` that will be used for Basic Auth validation.
+Create a secret of type `nginx.org/htpasswd` with the name `cafe-passwd` that will be used for Basic Auth validation.
 It contains a list of user and base64 encoded password pairs:
 ```
 $ kubectl apply -f cafe-passwd.yaml
 ```